 DCPFS receives information from the Coroner on reportable deaths of children and notifies the Ombudsman of these deaths.
-The notification provides the Ombudsman with a copy of the information provided to DCPFS by the Coroner about the circumstances of the child's death together with a summary outlining the past involvement of DCPFS with the child.
+The notification provides the Ombudsman with a copy of the information provided to DCPFS by the Coroner about the circumstances of the child's death together with a summary outlining the past involvement of DCPFS with the child and the child's family.